sosy-lab/sv-witnesses/README-YAML.md

 Loop invariants are important building blocks in software verification.
 There are many verification approaches that use loop invariants as lemmata to construct a proof of correctness.

+Verification entries of entry type loop invariant can be used as verification witness, more specifically, correctness witnesses.

 In the following, we provide an example, and then a detailed description of the various components.